-Getting Started and Posting a Beacon Alert
+Getting Started and Posting a Beacon Alert:

-Notifications are ways in which users can communicate information about a student to one another through Beacon.
-This information will help to provide members of the Success Network a comprehensive picture of student’s experiences both inside and outside the classroom.
+Beacon is an online early alert system where users can communicate information about a student to one another.
+This information will help to provide members of the students’ Success Network a comprehensive picture of a student’s experiences both inside and outside the classroom.

-|Failing midterm warning||Failed multiple quizzes, tests, etc.|
+|Warning about failing the midterm||Failed multiple quizzes, tests, etc.|

 |Lack of social fit||Ill family member|